nexonlab/docker-php/README.md

 # docker-php-sqlsrv-mssql

-A docker image from PHP for use with SQL Server.
+A PHP Docker image for use with SQL Server.